 15. Why Did Neil Armstrong Became An Astronaut

 - Neil Armstrong became an astronaut because of his strong passion for flying and astronomy.

 17. Neil Armstrong Space Missions

 - Neil Armstrong went on two space missions:

 - This space mission was launched in 1966 and was the 6th crewed spaceflight in the Gemini program of NASA.

 - In this mission, the docking of two spacecraft in orbit was managed for the first time, however, due to the failure of the critical in-space system of a U.S spacecraft, the lives of the astronauts became endangered and an immediate halt of the mission was necessary.

 - So all the crew members safely returned to the earth.

-- Apollo 11 was a spaceflight mission that landed first humans on the surface of Moon.
+- Apollo 11 was a spaceflight mission that landed the first humans on the surface of the Moon.

-- Neil Armstrong was the commander of this mission, Buzz Aldrin was lunar module pilot, while Michael Collins was the command module pilot.
+- Neil Armstrong was the commander of this mission, Buzz Aldrin was the lunar module pilot, and Michael Collins was the command module pilot.